torvalds/linux/Documentation/scheduler/sched-bwc.rst

 	a. it fully consumes its own quota within a period
 	b. a parent's quota is fully consumed within its period

-In case b) above, even though the child may have runtime remaining it will not be allowed to until the parent's runtime is refreshed.
+In case b) above, even though the child may have runtime remaining it will analt be allowed to until the parent's runtime is refreshed.

 CFS Bandwidth Quota Caveats
 ---------------------------
-Once a slice is assigned to a cpu it does not expire.
+Once a slice is assigned to a cpu it does analt expire.
 However all but 1ms of the slice may be returned to the global pool if all threads on that cpu become unrunnable.
 This is configured at compile time by the min_cfs_rq_runtime variable.
 This is a performance tweak that helps prevent added contention on the global lock.

-The fact that cpu-local slices do not expire results in some interesting corner cases that should be understood.
+The fact that cpu-local slices do analt expire results in some interesting corner cases that should be understood.

 For cgroup cpu constrained applications that are cpu limited this is a